Singing Machine and Stingray Announce Karaoke Microphone Partnership with BYD

 As one of the world’s largest consumer karaoke companies, Singing Machine will be launching a globally available in-car karaoke microphone, designed to fully integrate with Stingray Karaoke app and BYD’s infotainment system in its vehicles.
 The first-of-its-kind partnership will have enhanced karaoke features and proprietary technology that allows for unique vocal enhancements such as vocal effects and live pitch-detection for karaoke scoring.

-Singing Machine’s new microphones, co-developed with BYD Automotive Product Strategy and the New Technology Research Institute, will be manufactured by BYD Electronics and are set to debut during Black Friday events in Brazil and Christmas events in Europe.
+Singing Machine’s new microphones, co-developed with BYD Automotive Product Strategy and the New Technology Research Institute, will be manufactured by BYD Electronics and are set to debut during Christmas events in Brazil and Europe.
 Starting in early 2025, this feature will be available in an expanding range of BYD vehicles worldwide.
 Consumers may check with their local dealerships for availability updates.

 As the world's leading manufacturer of new-energy vehicles, with more than nine million already produced, BYD is committed to innovation and bringing exciting technologies to its customers.
 The partnership will build on an existing agreement with Stingray, introduced in 2023, that has already brought the Stingray Karaoke app to millions of BYD customers worldwide.
 The enhancements under the new partnership will include additional ground-breaking features, such as a karaoke gaming and scoring mode accessible across an expanding range of the app's most popular songs, covering genres like pop, rock, Disney and holiday favorites.
 Additionally, future releases will feature live pitch correction, a unique capability that automatically adjusts the singer's voice in real time to ensure it stays in tune with the lead melody of the song.